shikhaa4/saucy_slice/README.md

 # saucy_slice
-This repository houses a collection of SQL queries designed to address various qiestions.
+This repository houses a collection of SQL queries designed to address various questions.
 <br>
 Author - Shikha